isaacholt100/isaacholt/public/maths-notes/4-cambridge:-part-III/quantum-information-theory/quantum-information-theory.typ

 ]
 #theorem("Radon-Nikodym")[
     Let ${T_i}$ be a set of CP maps such that $sum_i T_i = T in B(CC^(d' times d'), CC^(d times d))$ with Stinespring representation $T(A) = V^* (A tp II_r) V$.
 Then there exists a set of non-negative operators $P_i in CC^(r times r)$ such that $sum_i P_i = II_r$ and $T_i (A) = V^* (A tp P_i) V$.
-]
+    // TODO: again, this doesn't agree with the Stinespring dilation in the characterisation theorem ]
 #remark[
     Since $T = sum_i T_i$, this gives $T(A) = sum_i V^* (A tp P_i) V$, where ${P_i}$ is a POVM.
 This gives an identification between quantum channels of this form and POVMs.